Barcode vs QR Code 101: The Ultimate Head to Head | QR.io Blog

 Will QR codes replace barcodes?

-The sheer convenience, versatility, and storage capacity of QR codes will continue to gradually push aside the barcode.
+The sheer convenience, versatility, and storage capacity of QR codes will continue to push aside the barcode gradually.
 However, barcodes are unlikely to disappear since they’re perfect to store simple information.

 Since QR codes are easier to scan by being 2D in nature, they are faster than barcodes.
 QR codes rely on short URL technology, which makes the information load way faster in comparison